Natascha Kampusch: Escape

 Kampusch was identified by a scar on her body, by her passport (which was found in the room where she had been held), and by DNA tests.
-She was in good physical health, although she looked pale and shaken and weighed only 48 kg; she weighed 45 kg when she disappeared eight years earlier.
-Her body mass index had reached as low as 14.8 (normal BMI: 18.5 to 24.9), and she grew only 15 cm during her captivity.
+She was in good physical health, although she looked pale and shaken and weighed only 48 kg; she had weighed 45 kg when she disappeared eight years earlier.
+Her body mass index reached as low as 14.8, outside the normal range of 18.5 to 24.9, and she grew only 15 cm during her captivity.